Kornweiss-Medical-LLC/KMLLC/docs/blogpost_fha_case_study-wordpress.md

 have different ranges and fluctuations for each of the hormone levels.
 For instance, estradiol levels can range from fifteen up into the several hundreds depending on the individual and the segment of the menstrual cycle in which the level is measured.
-So, to me, the most notable finding on this chart occurs in the green shaded area.
+To me, the most notable finding on this chart occurs in the green shaded area.
 Prior to this time period, the patient’s LH and estradiol levels were very low for a period of years regardless of when measurements were taken.
 Then, within several weeks of gaining weight and undertaking the other interventions discussed in this case report, LH went up nearly eight-fold, and estradiol doubled.

 Applying this to yourself, or to a future patient might work by plotting out several random levels of LH and estradiol on a graph during a period